Compare our best rewards credit cards and treat yourself

 Rewards credit cards offer you points for your everyday spending, which can then be redeemed for a variety of travel and lifestyle freebies.
 You could enjoy free flights and upgrades with a frequent flyer credit card, get rewarded when you shop at your favourite supermarket or get cashback on your account.

-As well as offering these benefits, rewards credit cards typically come with a higher interest rate and an annual fee.
+As well as offering these benefits, rewards credit cards typically come with a higher interest rate and sometimes an annual fee.
 So it’s smart to compare your options to make sure the benefits outweigh the costs.

 How do credit card rewards programmes work?